Got questions? Let’s see if we have answers.

 A great next step would be to attend our Meet, Greet and Play All Day workshops on Tuesday.
 You’ll have some tunes under your fingers and some fast friends to play slowly with—before Django Camp really gets busy.

 Once Camp gets under way the most natural place to meet other players more or less at your level is in the classes you attend.
 Invite someone to sit a play a few tunes!
-In the evenings the first floor of Chase House is the designated Slow Jam space.
-You’ll find your peeps there and they’ll be happy to widen the circle for you.
-(See that link for a Smith College map just below?
-You can find Chase House on that.)
+In the evenings we’ll assign one or two rooms as designated Slow Jam spaces, so it’s easier to find your peeps.

 Right here: http://www.smith.edu/about-smith/visiting-smith/campus-maps